vonfalk/storm-javavis/doc/02-Basic_Storm/04-Expressions.md

 At the moment, Storm has no support for null references.
 All reference variables (referring classes or actors) are initialized to something when they are created, there is no null keyword and there is no good way of testing for null references.
 The idea is to provide a special, nullable type, for this purpose.
-This type will probably be written as `T?`, and will not be accessable until there has been an explicit check for null, probably using:
+This type will probably be written as `T?`, and will not be accessible until there has been an explicit check for null, probably using:

 ```